 Jeremy’s career also includes his role as deputy commissioner for legal matters for the New York City Police Department (NYPD); chief counsel to the U.S. House Judiciary Subcommittee on Criminal Justice; special advisor to New York City Mayor Edward I. Koch; and assistant director for law enforcement services for the Mayor’s Office of Operations.
 In addition, he was special counsel to the police commissioner of the NYPD.

-Before joining city government, Travis served as law clerk to then-U.S. Court of Appeals Judge Ruth Bader Ginsburg (1982-83) and was the Marden and Marshall Fellow in Criminal Law at New York University School of Law (1983-84).
-Travis served six years at the Vera Institute of Justice, where he managed demonstration programs on bail reform and victim-witness assistance, and directed the New York City Criminal Justice Agency (1977-79).
-He began his career working as a legal services assistant for the Legal Aid Society.
+Jeremy clerked for then-U.S. Court of Appeals Judge Ruth Bader Ginsburg and was the Marden and Marshall Fellow in Criminal Law at New York University.
+He served as executive director of the New York City Criminal Justice Agency.
+In addition, he worked at the Vera Institute of Justice, where he managed demonstration programs on bail reform, judicial decision making, and victim-witness assistance.
+Jeremy began his career in criminal justice as a legal services assistant for the Legal Aid Society.